Investing A Bonus Tax Efficiently

 If that’s not an option, you can always try selling shares in two stages – March and April – enabling you to straddle two tax years.

-A basic rate taxpayer will pay 10% tax on gains over £3,000 (or 18% on residential property and carried interest), while higher-rate and additional rate taxpayers incur a 20% charge (or 24% on residential property and 28% on carried interest), in the 2024/25 tax year.
+A basic rate taxpayer will pay 18% tax on gains over £3,000, while higher-rate and additional rate taxpayers incur a 24% charge, in the 2025/26 tax year.

 Watch out for the dividend tax hike